reboot-dev/reboot-examples/README.md

 This repository contains example applications written using Resemble.
-The examples are structured in the style of a monorepo: all proto files can be found in the `api/` directory, grouped into subdirectories by application name, while application code is broken into top-level directories by application name.
+The examples are structured in the style of a monorepo: all proto files can be found in the `api/` directory, grouped into subdirectories by proto package, while application code is broken into top-level directories by application name.

 For example, the `hello-world` application uses code from `hello-world/` and